mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 There are two ways that you can integrate Team Services with Jenkins

-* One way is to completely replace Team Build with Jenkins - i.e., When the code is changed in VSTS, VSTS will notify Jenkins and Jenkins will run the build.
-When the Jenkins build is complete, Team Services Release Management can pick the published build artifacts and deploy them
+* One way is to completely replace Team Services Build with Jenkins - i.e., You will configure a CI pipeline in Jenkins and configure a web hook in VSTS to run the job when a code is pushed by any or specific member to a repository and branch.
+You will configure Team Services Release Management to connect to Jenkins server, via service endpoint, to fetch the output of the job for deployment.

 * An other way is to use Jenkins and Team Build together.
-In this approach, a Jenkins build will be wrapped within a build definition in Team Services.
-Team Services build will invoke and run the Jenkins job.
+In this approach, a Jenkins build will be nested within Team Services build.
+You will create a build definition in Team Services and use the **Jenkins** task to queue a job in Jenkins and download the artifacts produced by the job and publish it to Team Services or file from where where it can be picked by Release Management.
+This approach has multiple benefits -

+    1. You can get end-to-end traceability from work item to code to build and release
+    1. You can trigger a CD when the build is completed successfully
+    1. You can run the build as part of your branch policy

-There are pros and cons in both approaches.
-This lab covers both approaches.
+This lab covers both the approaches.
 You will perform the following tasks

 * Provision Jenkins on Azure with an Azure Marketplace Template VM
+* Configure Jenkins to work with Maven and Team Services.
-* Setup a Jenkins build
+* Create a build definition in Jenkins
-* Configure Team Services to trigger Jenkins upon code change
+* Configure Team Services to integrate with Jenkins
 * Setup Release Management in VSTS to deploy artifacts from Jenkins

 ## Pre-requisites